petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/monitoring-upgrades-with-mbeans.md

 {bdg-secondary}`Available Liferay DXP 7.4 U76 / Liferay Portal 7.4 GA76`

-When doing upgrades upon startup, the upgrade process can be monitored with MBeans through a JVM management tool (e.g. JConsole).
-To enable MBeans monitoring for Liferay, set `upgrade.database.auto.run=true` in your [portal properties](../../reference/portal-properties.md).
+When upgrade upon startup is enabled, the upgrade process can be monitored with MBeans through a JVM management tool (e.g. JConsole).
+Enable upgrade on startup by setting `upgrade.database.auto.run=true` in your [portal properties](../../reference/portal-properties.md).

 In your JVM management tool, create a new connection and select Liferay's java process (e.g. `org.apache.catalina.startup.Bootstrap`).